alfiosalanitri/lamp-virtual-host/README.md

 ![delete](./demo-delete-host.gif)

 # REQUIREMENTS
-- A debian linux distribution like Ubuntu
+- A debian linux distribution like Ubuntu or Debian
 - Stack Lamp: Apache, Mysql (optional), Php
 - php-fpm module (optional)
-- mkcert for ssl certificate (optional)
+- mkcert or certbot for ssl certificate (optional)

 # AUTHOR:
 lamp_virtual_host is written by Alfio Salanitri www.alfiosalanitri.it and are licensed under the terms of the GNU General Public License, version 2 or higher.

+# TODO:
+Add support to domain alias like www.example.com, app.example.com, *.example.com